The 10 BEST Watches Under $250

 The end result is a watch that achieves on entry-level.
 Nowhere else will you find a watch that is understated, and well-made at such an affordable price.
 The weekender is a watch anyone really needs for an everyday beater.
-The only deal breaker with this watch is the loud-ticking, but overall with its great value, solid design, and impressive array of variations it brings to the table, the Timex Weekender has marked its name as a favorite.
+The only deal-breaker with this watch is the loud-ticking, but overall with its great value and belonging to the best watches under $250, solid design, and impressive array of variations it brings to the table, the Timex Weekender has marked its name as a favorite.

 TISELL BAUHAUS AUTOMATIC

 The Tisell Bauhaus Automatic is another homage to the Nomos flagship, Tangomat series.
 The watch is manufactured by Tisell, a Korean company, but is designed in Germany.
 Given the similarity of all Bauhaus designs, the lack of authentic, creative design roots here does not really bother us too much with this particular piece.
 Nomos is known for its strict adherence to the Bauhaus style and certainly is a better option than the Tisell if you can afford it.
-The Tisell may lack the pedigree, but still is a beautiful substitute.
+The Tisell may lack the pedigree, but still is a beautiful substitute and belongs to the best watches under $250.
 The balance and minimalism of this watch makes it perfect for both formal and casual settings.